 - Write your objective.
 This is optional.
 If ever you include it, be brief and concise.

 - Write your education section.
 In providing your educational background, ensure that you start with the most recent one.
 Please include the pertinent dates, names of the universities and academic institutions you’ve attended, and the courses or programs you’ve studied and accomplished.
+You may also see Paralegal Resume Templates.

 - Write your legal work experience section.
 Please provide here the law firms, companies or legal organizations you’ve worked with.
-Also include the pertinent dates and a brief description of the type work you’ve rendered.
+Also, include the pertinent dates and a brief description of the type work you’ve rendered.

 - Write your other work experience section.
 Aside from your legal work experiences, also include those work-related experiences that gave you pertinent skills and training.
 Also, include the pertinent dates and a brief description of jobs.

 - Write your skill set.
 In here, you have to provide your personal and professional skills.
 Are you more versed in corporate law?
-Perhaps criminal law is more your background?
+Perhaps the criminal law is more your background?
 You can also add pertinent licenses and certifications you’ve acquired and the institution or entity that granted it.

 - Personal achievements.
 You can highlight here your academic or work-related achievements.